CedricTheveneau/CatSting/README.md

 # CatSting

-Catsting is a cat racing bet platform made with HTML/CSS/JS
+Catsting is platform that helps you learn more about cats made with HTML/CSS/JS

 It is composed of 3 main pages: